Why Are We Called the “Western Cave Conservancy”?

 by Marianne Russo

 We aren’t just focusing on private land and cavers either.
 We are currently working with government agencies like the US Forest Service to provide cave management expertise and with the National Park Service to assist with a gating and restoration project by organizing volunteer labor.
-Throughout the west, agencies such as these, own many caves and karst regions.
+Throughout the West, agencies such as these own many caves and karst regions.
 There is seldom enough money or personnel to adequately manage and protect these many resources as they deserve.
-Western cavers have an outstanding tradition of volunteering to help with these efforts and the WCC organization can now provide additional services that individuals are not really equipped to.
+Western cavers have an outstanding tradition of volunteering to help with these efforts and the WCC organization can now provide additional services that individuals are not really equipped to provide.

 Folks, the bottom line is this: Caves are special places, we love them, you love them.
 We want to see them protected and preserved for their own sake and wherever possible for our appreciation and enjoyment also.
 Preservation and access are two goals very precious to all of us.
 It will take everyone’s commitment and cooperation to make sure we protect as much as we can.
 The Western Cave Conservancy is not about how many caves are under the control of the WCC Board of Directors.
 It is about promoting the protection of caves in the West in any way possible.